haideralp/CI-CD/IAC/README.md

 # Infrastructure As A Code (IAC)

 ## What is IAC ?

-    - **It's a process where you manage and provision a stable environment by codifying everything and eliminiating any manual processes**
+    - It's a process where you manage and provision a stable environment by codifying everything and eliminiating any manual processes.

 ### Diagram Displaying Tools & Examples of IaC Implementation: